U.S. Visas

 Registration Criteria: There are no registration criteria.

-Procedure for Obtaining: The application for the identity card is filed in person, and is issued to the bearer.
-If the applicant is abroad, a third party may apply in his/her name, with a special power-of-attorney on which the picture of the applicant is affixed, notarized by the Romanian embassy or consulate in the country where the applicant is present, stating the exact object of the mandate.
+Procedure for Obtaining: Applicants must apply for an identity card in-person, and it will only be issued to them directly.
+If the applicant is abroad, a third party can apply using a special power-of-attorney.
+This document must include a picture of the applicant, be notarized by the Romanian embassy or consulate in the country where the applicant lives, and clearly state the purpose of the authorization.

 • The identity card is issued with a validity period as follows:

-• 4 years for individuals with ages between 14 and 18 years
+• 5 years for people between 14 and 18 years

-• 10 years for individuals over the age of 25
+• 10 years for people over 18 years

-• Permanent for individuals over the age of 55
+• Permanent for people over the age of 70

-Alternate Documents: Temporary Identity Cards are issued in case of stolen/lost Identity Card issued and are of limited validity.
+Alternate Documents: Temporary identity cards are issued in case of stolen/lost identity cards and are of limited validity.

-Comments: Information on obtaining the identity card, the required documents and fees, and the various situations where a new identity card is required may be found online at depabd.mai.gov.
+Comments: Information on obtaining the identity card, the required documents and fees, and the various situations where a new identity card is required may be found online at https://depabd.mai.gov.ro/evidenta_persoanelor.html

 Police Certificates